FN-FAL113/SfHeadConverter/README.md

 ## Supported Player Heads

-The following are the player heads that can be converted to normal blocks
+The following are the player heads that can be converted to normal blocks, open for [suggestions](https://github.com/FN-FAL113/SfHeadConverter/issues).

 - CARGO_NODE
 - CARGO_NODE_INPUT